jessicawiradinata/career-website/README.md

-# Career Website API
+# Career Website
 This repository contains the front end component for the Career Website.
+Career Website is a job vacancies web application specifically designed for internship job opportunities.
+This project is divided in two, the first one is the front end which is located in this repository and the web service can be found in this repository: https://github.com/jessicawiradinata/career-website-service.
 This project is using TS Lint for the maintain the quality of the code.

-The web service can be found in this repository: https://github.com/jessicawiradinata/career-website-service.
+## Author
+This project is created by Jessica (jessicawiradinata), Kevin (KevinKostnerr), and Stefanus Yoshua (syoshua) which are the students of UTS.

 ## Getting Started
 #### 1. Clone this repository and the web service repository using the command in terminal:
 ```